|

 information to back up the cuts they are asking workers to take.
 The

-union says the company is demanding wage reductions of up to $14
+union says the company is demanding wage reductions of up to $14 an hour as well as elimination of future retiree health

-care and defined bene
+care and defined benefit pensions for active

 workers.